sveba/QlockTwo_DIY/README.md

 </p>

 ## Baseplate
 The dimensions of the clock were derived from the distance betweend to LEDs on a strip (33.3 mm) such that the proportions of our front panel matches the original ones.
-Since we had acces to a CNC milling machine, we designed a unibody to hold our LEDs and the front panel.
+Since we had access to a CNC milling machine, we designed a unibody to hold our LEDs and the front panel.
 If you don't have access to a milling machine, you may slice the CAD file in layers to use a laser cutter and some glue instead.
 To avoid the LEDs shining trough to other letter we build a pattern using a laser cutter to shield the LEDs.
 The front panel is held in place by magnets in the baseplate and metal discs glued to the front panel.
 This enabels a seamless and easy mount of the front panel.
 ![cad_overview](https://raw.githubusercontent.com/jolau/QlockTwo_DIY/master/CAD%20files/001_000002_00_A_Qlocktwo_Assembly_VersionSchale.png)